fikratgasimovsoftwareengineer/Udemy_Py_TensorRT/README.md

 3. YoloV5 pretrained object detection model with Python Inference and Onnx API

 4.Onnx-Inference-Yolov5 contains Tensorrt 8.5.1 Python Inference

 5. YoloV5 Video Inference describes how to implement fast inference on video frames with tensorrt library!

+6. YoloV8 folder in fact will explain how to make an fast inference on images and video frames with ONNX Dynamic API
 ```